 The changing landscape

 People want to be connected wherever they go, and they want relevant content delivered to them, on top of recommendations – which is the dream that media producers revolve their ambitions around every day.
-Our world as it is, is already centred on communication, but now it is prospecting communication between things too, not just between humans.
+Our world as it is already centered on communication, but now it is prospecting communication between things too, not just between humans.

-In U.S, Pew Research Centre found that 39 of the top 50 news sites get more traction on mobile devices than on desktops, saw a drop in ad revenue for print newspapers, which isn’t all too surprising, this shift in news consumption.
+In the U.S, Pew Research Centre found that 39 of the top 50 news sites get more traction on mobile devices than on desktops, saw a drop in ad revenue for print newspapers, which isn’t all too surprising, this shift in news consumption.

 In the U.K, it was found that habits in media consumption that have been formed are slow and hard to break.
-It seems that new developments in technology does not always rip up the rulebook that easily, but its promise of delivering across a wider ecosystem of touchpoints sits well with customers and audiences alike.
+It seems that new developments in technology do not always rip up the rulebook that easily, but its promise of delivering across a wider ecosystem of touchpoints sits well with customers and audiences alike.

 With technology providers and industry groups integrating and collaborating within a diverse ecosystem, creating an immersive environment that will augment a plethora of media experiences is truly exciting to anticipate.